codeperfectplus/RandomProfileGenerator/CONTRIBUTING.md

 ### Making a PR

 > - Make sure you have been assigned the issue to which you are making a PR.
-> - If you make PR before being assigned, It may be labeled `invalid` and closed without merging.
+> - If you make PR before being assigned, It may be labelled `invalid` and closed without merging.

 - Fork the repo and clone it on your machine.
 - Add a upstream link to main branch in your cloned repo